Click a thumbnail to enter the gallery. Use the arrows at either side of the image to skip forward or back.

-Dalziel and Tenniel’s hookah-smoking-caterpillar is one of the most enduring images of Alice’s Adventures in Wonderland.
+Dalziel and Tenniel’s hookah-smoking-caterpillar is one of the most enduring images of Alice’s Adventures in Wonderland (see image no. 1 in the gallery above).
 It is also one of the most political.
 The hookah is a symbol that immediately identifies the caterpillar as an exoticised other.
 The caterpillar offers Alice a body-altering mushroom to eat: ‘one side will make you grow taller, and the other side will make you grow shorter’.
 Sheng-mei Ma speculates that this may be ‘the consciousness-altering Mexican hallucinogenic mushroom’, and that this fits with the caterpillar’s way of talking.
 In 1978, Edward Said’s Orientalism made ground-breaking intellectual discoveries about political, cultural and intellectual relations between the so-called West and East.
 Among them, he demonstrated that ‘European culture gained in strength and identity by setting itself off against the Orient as a sort of surrogate and even underground self’.

 Could one say the caterpillar in Alice is a foreigner, of some sort?
 Of course not – this shows up the ridiculousness of the discourse.
 A caterpillar doesn’t have nationality, nor race.
 Victorian fantasies of the other incorporated fantasies of geography that often don’t have a meaningful relation to actual places.
 Orientalism became involved in a complex coded system of representation, and was also commonly drawn on for representing homoeroticism and women’s sexuality (see nos.
-3, 5 and arguably 10 – see gallery below).
+3, 5 and arguably 10).

 The Dalziels worked from 1839 to 1893, the most extreme period of British imperialism.
 At such a moment in history, images made for mass readerships were fascinated with global subjects, and this shows in many works throughout the exhibition.
 Ideas about unfamiliar cultures were caught up in an excitement about travel and communication, as was imperialism itself.
 This is explored in images ten to fifteen.
 Images were often horrifically racist, an aspect of history we cannot ignore.